-- A. Under Rule 3.3.2 of the LOCAL RULES OF THE CIVIL TRIAL DIVISION OF THE HARRIS COUNTY DISTRICT COURTS, the Court may construe a failure to respond to a motion as no opposition. - B. If time is short before a hearing, file any responsive briefing electronically or directly with the Clerk of the 269th District Court on the 13th Floor so that the Court may read the response before the hearing date. - C. Include a proposed order denying the motion at issue.
+- A. Under Rule 3.3.2 of the LOCAL RULES OF THE CIVIL TRIAL DIVISION OF THE HARRIS COUNTY DISTRICT COURTS, the Court may construe a failure to respond to a motion as no opposition. - B. Include a proposed order denying the motion at issue.